tanushreeksh/beginner-projects/README.md

-This repository contains small beginner-friendly projects built through practical implementation while learning.
+This repository contains small beginner friendly projects built through practical implementation while learning.
 The goal of this repo is to document my learning journey, strengthen fundamentals, and apply concepts through hands-on mini projects.

 ## Projects Included